Sikhs

-Male Sikhs generally have Singh as their last name, though not all Singhs are necessarily Sikhs; likewise, female Sikhs have Kaur as their last name.
+Male Sikhs generally have Singh as their last name, though not all Singhs are necessarily Sikhs; likewise, female Sikhs generally have Kaur as their last name.
 These unique last names were given by the Gurus to allow Sikhs to stand out and also as an act of defiance to India's caste system, which the Gurus were always against.
 Sikhs strongly believe in the idea of sarbat da bhala and are often seen on the frontline to provide humanitarian aid across the world.

 Sikhs who have undergone the Amrit Sanchar, an initiation ceremony, are known as Khalsa from the day of their initiation and they must at all times have on their bodies the five Ks: